peterhinch/micropython-mqtt/README.md

 Note that in firmware prior to 1.21 `asyncio` was named `uasyncio`.

+24 Oct 2024 V0.8.2 Socket reads use pre-allocated buffer for performance.
 18 Aug 2024 V0.8.1 Reconfigured as a Python package.
 Bugfix in V5 support.
 9 Aug 2024 V0.8.0 Partial MQTTv5 support contributed by Bob Veringa.
 15 Feb 2024 V0.7.2 Make compliant with firmware V1.22.0 and later.